Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ### Description

 This is a simple gadget that ensures the valid specified are approximately the same.
 The main reason this gadget is used is because the amounts that are compressed by using decimal floats can have small rounding errors.

+We always force the value to be smaller (or equal) to the original value.
+This is to ensure that we never spend more than the user either expected or even has.

 ## PublicData statement